 *While Hammersmith Bridge is closed we are unable to provide our tea picnic.

 More on Syon House

-On the site of Syon House was a 15th Century monastery of the Bridgettine Order named Syon Abbey, however dissolved under King Henry VIII it became crown property and the present Syon House was built.
+On the site of Syon House was a 15th Century monastery of the Bridgettine Order named Syon Abbey.
+Demolished during the dissolution of monasteries under King Henry VIII it became crown property and Syon House was built.

 Passing to the Northumberland family, it has been in their posession for over 400 years with various royal connections.
 Katherine Howard 5th wife of Henry VIII was emprisoned here before being put to death.
 After death, Henrys body spent a night here on route to Windsor, fluid from his bloated body seeped from the coffin and lapped up by a nearby dog.

-In the 19th C a suite was built for Princess Victoria (later to become Queen), who was governed by the Duchess here.
+In the 19th Century a suite was built for Princess Victoria (later to become Queen), who was governed by the Duchess here.